Racksomware/APmc_1.18.2/README.md

 the host will provide you with either a link to download your data file, or with a zip file containing everyone's data files.
 Your data file should have a `.apmc` extension.

-Double-click on your `.apmc` file to have the Minecraft APClient auto-launch the installed forge server.
+Double-click on your `.apmc` file to have the Minecraft client auto-launch the installed forge server.
 Make sure to leave this window open as this is your server console.

 ### Connect to the MultiServer

-Using minecraft 1.19 connect to the server `localhost`.
+Using minecraft 1.17.1 connect to the server `localhost`.

 Once you are in game type `/connect <AP-Address> (Port) (Password)` where `<AP-Address>` is the address of the Archipelago server. `(Port)` is only required if the Archipelago server is not using the default port of